gopalfullstack/AzureAutomationAccounts/README.md

 }
 Run the script:

-powershell

 pwsh .\Scripts\Create-WindowsVM.ps1 -ResourceGroup "DevRG" -Location "WestEurope" -VmName "AutoVM01" -VmSize "Standard_D2s_v3" -EnableTrustedLaunch
 2. Run in Azure Automation
-Create an Automation Account in the Azure Portal.
+Create an Automation Account in the Azure Portal

-Enable System-Assigned Managed Identity.
+Enable System‑Assigned Managed Identity

-Import this script as a Runbook.
+Import this script as a Runbook

-Grant the Automation Account Contributor role on your subscription or resource group.
+Grant the Automation Account Contributor role on your subscription/resource group

-Start the Runbook with parameters.
+Start the Runbook with parameters

 Security
-No secrets are stored in GitHub.
+No secrets stored in GitHub – The Secure/ folder is git‑ignored

-Use Azure Key Vault or GitHub Actions Secrets for credentials in CI/CD.
+Use Azure Key Vault or GitHub Actions Secrets for credentials in CI/CD

-The Secure/ folder is git-ignored to prevent accidental secret pushes.

 Roadmap
- GitHub Actions workflow for CI/CD automation.
+ Add GitHub Actions workflow for CI/CD automation

- Add more reusable runbooks for cost optimization & auto-scaling.
+ More reusable runbooks for cost optimization & auto‑scaling

- Integration with Azure Key Vault for secret management.
+ Integration with Azure Key Vault for secure secret management

- Scheduled automation samples.
+ Scheduled automation samples

 Contributing
 Contributions are welcome!

-Open an issue for suggestions or feature requests.
+Open an issue for suggestions or feature requests

-Submit a pull request for new scripts or improvements.
+Submit a pull request for new scripts or improvements

-Author
+**Author
 👤 Gopal Meena
-Senior Azure DevOps & Cloud Engineer | LinkedIn
+Senior Azure DevOps & Cloud Engineer

-Also, do you want me to add a section for CI/CD setup (GitHub Actions to run these scripts automatically) so it becomes more developer-friendly?
+LinkedIn**